visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  CopyAnnotationsToWindow(source, dest) -> integer
-  CopyLightingToWindow(source, dest) -> integer
-  CopyViewTowindow(source, dest) -> integer
   CopyPlotsToWindow(source, dest) -> integer

-source : type
+source : integer
     The index (an integer from 1 to 16) of the source window.

-dest : type
+dest : integer
     The index (an integer from 1 to 16) of the destination window.

-return value : integer
+return type : CLI_return_t
-    The Copy functions return an integer value of 1 for success and 0 for failure.
+    1 for success and 0 for failure.

 **Description:**

     The Copy functions copy attributes from one visualization window to another visualization window.
-The CopyAnnotationsToWindow function copies the annotations from a source visualization window to a destination visualization window while the CopyLightingAttributes function copies lighting and the CopyViewToWindow function copies the view.
 The CopyPlotsToWindow function copies the plots from one visualization window to another visualization window but does not also force plots to generate so after copying plots with the CopyPlotsToWindow function, you should also call the DrawPlots function.

 **Example:**